mech/Notes/HR/data.md

 # Data

+**Data tells a story**, and it's our job to look at data within a narrative structure to piece together, extrapolate, troubleshoot, and optimize that story.

 Data is your business.
 Data-informed, not data-driven.

 > Don't draw the wrong conclusion even if you have data.